kyma-project/community/concepts/admission-webhook-cert-management/README.md

 https://github.com/gardener/cert-management

-Since Kyma-on-Gardener is a very common setup, and Gardener has a pre-installed cert-manager, it seems to be a natural choice.
-However Gardener `cert-manager` is actually a separate open source project and is very different from the upstrem `cert-manager`.
+Because Kyma-on-Gardener is a very common setup, and Gardener has a pre-installed cert-manager, it seems to be a natural choice.
+However, Gardener `cert-manager` is actually a separate open source project and is very different from the upstream `cert-manager`.
 It comes with a different feature set (it even has its own CRDs).
 From the Github project description:

 >In a multi-cluster environment like Gardener, using existing open source projects for certificate management like cert-manager becomes cumbersome.
 With this project the separation of concerns between multiple clusters is realized more easily.
 The cert-controller-manager runs in a secured cluster where the issuer secrets are stored.
 At the same time it watches an untrusted source cluster and can provide certificates for it.